 Is alcoholism a disease that you have no control over?
-Many alcoholics who think so are in reality simply tired of giving an excuse for their drinking problem, so they want to make it sound like a confusing medical issue that the common person will not understand.
+Many alcoholics who think so are actually giving themselves an excuse for their drinking problem.
+They want to make it SOUND like a confusing medical issue that the common person will not understand.
 It is an easy way to deal with their alcoholism, while simultaneously not taking responsibility.

-Alcoholism should not be viewed as a disease because that gives you an easy out and something to hide behind when you do not want to deal with your problem.
-On the contrary, alcoholism is something that can be fought with a commitment to change one’s habits, and a fair amount of will power.
+The truth is, alcoholism should NOT be viewed as a disease because that gives you an easy out.
+It is something to hide behind when you do not want to deal with your problem.
+On the contrary, alcoholism is something that IS beaten with a commitment to change one’s habits.

-If you truly want to take the time to get off of the bottle, you will have to show a certain amount of dedication to doing it – and a willingness to change your daily habits.
-Please read the article: Overcome Alcoholism by Changing Your Strategy.
+If you truly want to take the time to get off of the bottle, you will have to show a certain amount of dedication to doing it.
+And a willingness to change your daily habits. (read the article: Overcome Alcoholism by Changing Your Strategy).

 First and foremost, you must have a personal reason in order

 to kick an addiction.
-For example, an addiction can be defeated by a person who has a purpose and a reason to live.
+For example, an addiction is often defeated by someone who has a purpose and a reason to live.

-A person who wants to see their grandchild grow up will do anything they can to make sure that they kick their alcoholism so they can live to see that grandchild be successful.
+A person who wants to see their grandchild grow up will do anything they can to kick their drinking habit.
 Your reason could be similar to this, or something completely different, but it has to be something that really MEANS something to YOU.

 Is Alcoholism a Disease?
 No.

 The bottom line is that alcoholism is a bad habit, not a disease.
-And just like other bad habits that you might have had in your life, it too can be broken.
+And just like other bad habits that you have had in your life, you can break this one, too.

-The most important thing to do is to commit yourself to changing your day-to-day habits and you will soon find that the bad habit of drinking too much alcohol gets easier and easier to conquer. ♦
+The most important thing to do is to commit yourself to changing your day-to-day habits.
+Do that, and the bad habit of drinking too much alcohol gets easier and easier to conquer. ♦